opensovereigncloud/cc-intel-platform-registration/docs/sequence_diagrams/registration.md

     - Status Code: 500
     - Status Code: 503
 - `5X`: PCK Cert Status
+  - `50`: Invalid PCK Cert
+  - `51`: Not this platform PCK Cert
-  - `50`: PCK Cert issued by PCK Processor CA and no information about the cached platform root keys is available
+  - `52`: PCK Cert issued by PCK Processor CA and no information about the cached platform root keys is available
-  - `51`: Platform root keys not cached by the Intel RS (Indirect Registration); this operation mode is not supported
+  - `53`: Platform root keys not cached by the Intel RS (Indirect Registration); this operation mode is not supported
 - `9X`: General errors
-  - `90`: IO error; see logs
   - `99`: Unknown or not supported error; see logs

 ## Sequence Diagrams